ssadedin/warpy/README.md

 Credits
 -------

-Warpy is entirely based on the official [Epi2Me Nextflow pipeline](https://github.com/epi2me-labs/wf-human-variation) found in the nf-core repository.
-All credits belong to the team who created that pipeline.
-Warpy also reuses most of the docker containers from the wf-human-variation pipeline, representing much of the overall work and value.
+Warpy is entirely based on the official [Epi2Me Nextflow pipeline](https://github.com/epi2me-labs/wf-human-variation), including direct use of many of the docker containers.
+All credits belong to the team who created that pipeline, and any bugs or introduced differences or issues lie entirely outside their responsibility.

+**NOTE**: this pipeline was created in part as a learning exercise and also as an alternative for people who have a strong preference for using Bpipe to process their Nanopore data.
+If you are generically interested in processing Nanopore data outside of this context, please first check out the official pipeline rather than this fork!